Call Now Request FREE consultation - 1866-758-4529

 Common Injuries in Large Truck Accidents

 Big trucks travel along America’s highways, rural roads, and urban roads.
 They are a vital part of the U.S. economy and are estimated to move about 71.4% of the nation’s freight by weight.
 According to the American Trucking Association, in 2021, registered trucks traveled 331 billion miles!
-Unfortunately, accidents with large trucks usually cause serious injury.
-Here are some of the common injuries from a large truck accident.
+Unfortunately, accidents involving large trucks often result in serious injuries.
+Here are some of the common injuries sustained in large truck accidents.

 With so many hours on the road, accidents, where deaths and injuries occur, are inevitable.
-In 2018, it was reported that 4,862 large trucks were involved in a fatal crash; this was a 1% increase over the previous year.
+In 2018, it was reported that 4,862 large trucks were involved in fatal crashes; this represented a 1% increase over the previous year.

 In 2021, we had over 39,508 fatal crashes in the USA.
 Big trucks were involved in 13.5% of all fatal accidents.
 Although many factors contribute to these crashes, driver error is often to blame.
-Truck drivers often are under pressure from their employers, can spend up to eleven hours a day on the road, and have to contend with many blind spots when driving.
+Truck drivers often face pressure from their employers, spend up to eleven hours a day on the road, and must contend with numerous blind spots while driving.

-Although these trucks’ benefits to our economy are essential, these statistics underscore the potential public hazard they often present, especially in Texas, which has some of the most dangerous roads.
+Although the benefits of these trucks to our economy are essential, these statistics underscore the potential public hazard they often present, especially in Texas, which has some of the most hazardous roads.
 Below, we will explore some of the contributing factors to these accidents, common injuries, and how you can get help if you are a truck crash victim.

 Factors That Contribute to Accidents